 The primary objective of the Firearms and Explosives Licensing Department is to protect the public from harm.
 In addition, Human Rights legislation places a duty of care on the police to protect the wider community from firearms misuse by preventing unsuitable people from possessing firearms licences.
 This is an ethos to which we adhere, and necessitates us carrying out in depth vetting and risk assessments, which often makes this a time consuming process.

-If you are unable to email us, the department is open for telephone enquiries Monday to Friday, between 08.30am-10.00am and 13.30pm-3.00pm.
+If you are unable to email us, the department is open for telephone enquiries Monday to Friday, between 08.30am-10.00am.
 Please note, you may still be asked to submit your enquiry in writing.
 Our telephone number is 01202 223497

 Our postal address is: Room 3, Dorset Police Headquarters, Winfrith, Dorset, DT2 8DZ